input-output-hk/marlowe/response-to-audit-report.md

 >
 > The function `isClosedAndEmpty` needs to be explained.

-In [PR-186](https://github.com/input-output-hk/marlowe/pull/186) we add a small explanation, in the future we'll probably expand on this by refactoring the guarantees as literate programming.
+In [PR-186](https://github.com/input-output-hk/marlowe/pull/186) we added a small explanation; in the future, we'll probably expand on this by refactoring the guarantees as literate programming.

 ### 2.2.28 Top-down definitions *(Severity: Low)*